-Now that the Bill has passed third reading in the House of Commons the Senate is debating Bill C-280.
-It calls for the immediate implementation of sections of the 2001 Immigration and Refugee Protection Act (IRPA) that give refugee claimants a right to an appeal on the merits.
+Soon after Parliament reconvenes at the end of January 2007, Members of Parliament will be debating Bill C-280, which calls for the immediate implementation of sections of the 2001 Immigration and Refugee Protection Act (IRPA) that give refugee claimants a right to an appeal on the merits.
 The Canadian Council for Refugees is asking for your support and your vote in favour of Bill C-280.